FABLE-3DXRD/ImageD11/README.md

 ImageD11 is a python code for identifying individual grains in spotty area detector X-ray diffraction images.

-Version 1.9.8, Jon Wright, wright@esrf.fr
+Version 2.0.1, Jon Wright, wright@esrf.fr

 This is the source code for ImageD11.
 Probably you wanted a compiled version.

-If your pip is up-to-date, you can try to install it like this (numpy is needed to compile):
+If your pip is up-to-date, you can try to install it like this:
 ```
  python -m pip install --upgrade pip setuptools
- python -m pip install numpy
  python -m pip install ImageD11
 ```
+If you want to use an existing numpy installation add a `--no-build-isolation` flag.

 To get all the possible dependencies too, you can try:
  `python -m pip install ImageD11[full]`